vacp2p/rfc/specs/waku/v2/waku-relay.md

 - **Topic Subscriber Anonymity:** This feature stands for the inability of any adversarial entity from linking a peer to its subscribed `topicIDs`.

 - **Confidentiality**: The adversary should not be able to learn the data carried by the `relay` protocol
--  **Integrity**: This feature indicates that the data transferred by the `relay` protocol is not tampered with by an adversarial entity without being detected
+-  **Integrity**: This feature indicates that the data transferred by the `relay` protocol can not be tampered with by an adversarial entity without being detected
 -  **Authenticity**: No adversary can forge data on behalf of a victim peer and make it accepted by other peers as if the origin is the victim
-- **Spam resistant**: No adversarial node in the `relay` protocol is able to flood the system with the spam messages
+- **Spam resistant**: No avdersary is able to flood the system with the spam messages (i.e., publishing a large number of messages in a short amount of time)

 <!-- TODO: more requirements can be added, but that needs further and deeper investigation-->